3sannasia/Satellite-Signal-Sentry/REPORT.md

 ### Features
 1. 3D Visualization of gps locations on the Earth
 2. Satellites orbitting the Earth in real-time
+    - Note: Satellite data before toggling show satellites used is from both sides of the earth is predefined orbit data.
+We are not getting any data about the satellite orbit from the gps chip, only info on what specific satellites the gps receiver is using.
 3. See what satellites your gps device is using
 4. Click on device location or name to be redirected to generated graphs of cpu-temp, cpu-freq, TDOP (time dilution of precision), and used satellite PRN and their satellite strengths
 ### Testing